grachet/kaios-google-task/README.md

-# Tasksboards : Google Task for KaiOS (firefox OS)
+# Tasksboards : Google Task for KaiOS

 Simple reader for google task.
 You can only read/check/uncheck.
 You need to edit on another device (computer).